 Note that I am going to focus on the best telescope filters that can be added to a regular telescope.
 I will not be addressing filters used in specially designed, purpose-built telescopes, such as solar telescopes or H-Alpha telescopes.

 Reflecting Objects vs. Radiating Objects

-Radiating deep-sky objects, such as stars, nebula, galaxies, star clusters, globular clusters, and others are sources of light themselves.
-The light they transmit may be in a similar range to our Sun, or they may radiate in narrower bands of the spectrum.
-We can take advantage of this, using filters, to block or remove some light to bring out certain details in other light frequencies.
+Radiating deep-sky objects, such as stars, nebula, galaxies, star clusters, globular clusters, and others, are sources of light themselves.
+The light they transmit may be in a similar range to that of our Sun, or they may radiate in narrower bands of the spectrum.
+We can take advantage of this by using filters to block or remove some light to bring out certain details in other light frequencies.

 Light Pollution Filters

-The idea behind light pollution or sky glow filters is that light pollution comes mainly from the street lights, parking lot lights, and similar industrial lights.
-In the past, these were based largely on mercury vapor and sodium vapor lights.
-These lights emitted light in fairly narrow parts of the light spectrum.
-That allowed light pollution, LP, filters to filter out those wavelengths while allowing all others to pass.
-In this way, you could improve contrast with the sky by removing the glow of the ground lights.
+The idea behind light pollution or sky glow filters is that light pollution comes mainly from street lights, parking lot lights, and similar industrial lights.
+In the past, these were largely based on mercury vapor and sodium vapor lights.
+These lights emit light in fairly narrow parts of the light spectrum.
+That allowed light pollution (LP) filters to filter out those wavelengths while allowing all others to pass.
+In this way, you could improve the contrast with the sky by removing the glow of the ground lights.

 I have 3 LP filters that I rarely use as they don’t help anymore.
 My community has gone to white LEDs.

 If you have an LP telescope filter, give it a shot.
 If you don’t own an LP filter today, take a look at the lights being used in your community before buying one.
 If they are mercury or sodium vapor lights, the LP filter may help.
 If they are white LEDs, an LP filter won’t do you much good to reduce light pollution’s effects.